conorgolden1/testify/README.md

-Here's a README for your "Testify" repository:

----

 # Testify

 Testify is a simple and effective C testing framework designed to help you manage and run tests with clear and concise reporting.
 This repository includes utilities for running tests on your C code, ensuring your assertions and test cases are handled efficiently.